redux-saga/redux-saga/docs/api/README.md

 #### Notes

-It simply wraps the array of tasks in [join effects](#jointask), roughly becoming the equivalent of `yield tasks.map(t => join(t))`.
+It wraps the array of tasks in [join effects](#jointask), roughly becoming the equivalent of `yield tasks.map(t => join(t))`.

 ### `cancel(task)`